matplotlib/matplotlib/doc/api/matplotlib_configuration_api.rst

 .. autofunction:: use

 .. autofunction:: get_backend

-.. py:data:: matplotlib.rcParams
+.. py:data:: rcParams

     An instance of :class:`RcParams` for handling default matplotlib values.